bhauman/figwheel-main/docs/docs/main_script.md

-This means that when you are running test code that is synchronous, you can determine if the tests failed at the end of the run and throw an error to cause non-zero exit from the Clojure process.
+This means that when you are running test code that is synchronous, you can determine if the tests failed at the end of the run and throw an error to cause a non-zero exit from the Clojure process.

 What do we do when the process is asynchronous?